5 Tips: Community Events at Any Budget for HOAs and COAs in Texas

 “The most rewarding part of a great lifestyle program is helping neighbors connect and creating lifelong memories.
 Lifestyle is the difference between simply living in a neighborhood and belonging to a community.”

 --Blair Bernier, Lifestyle Director at Paloma Creek in Little Elm, TX

 In this article, we'll explore five simple ways to successfully execute neighborhood event ideas in your community no matter your association's budget.
 But before we dive in, let’s answer a few common Q&As people ask about lifestyle programs for Texas associations.

-Who comes up with creative HOA event ideas?
+Who comes up with creative HOA or COA event ideas?

-Depending on the complexity of your association’s event needs, these can be HOA social committee ideas or those of other dedicated volunteers, who can work together with a community association manager.
+Depending on the complexity of your association’s event needs, these can be HOA or COA social committee ideas or those of other dedicated volunteers, who can work together with a community association manager.

 For Texas associations in large master-planned communities or luxury high-rises with a variety of amenities and robust social events calendars, it may be beneficial to hire a lifestyle manager.
 A seasoned management company can provide onsite staff that includes a lifestyle manager or offer valuable training resources for board members and volunteers to build a successful program.

 When hiring a lifestyle manager, it's all about choosing the right person.
 Your professional property management company can assist in finding someone who fits well with your community and works harmoniously with your staff and volunteers.

 Look for a lifestyle manager who has experience in hospitality, event planning, marketing, recreation programming, and public relations.
 (Pro-tip: Award-winning lifestyle managers have proven track records of success and can bring fresh, innovative activities to your community.)